ANihill/prog-practical-assignment/README.md

 The notebook is divided into four sections corresponding to the assignment instructions.

 ## Section 1
 This section explores simple random data.
 The majority of functions in this section of the numpy.random tutorial return random samples in the uniform distribution.
-However, one function, numpy.random.randn, returns samples in the standard normal distribion.
+However, one function, numpy.random.randn, returns samples in the standard normal distribution.
 As such, there are examples here demonstrating both distributions and the differences between them.

 ## Section 2
 This section explores the permutation functions of numpy.random.
 To demonstrate the use of these functions, a practical example of a music player's shuffle feature was described.